noohaqathoon/Phishing_Email_Detection_System/README.md

-# Phishing_Email_Detection_System
-This project uses machine learning to classify emails as phishing or legitimate based on their content.
-It includes model training, evaluation, and a web interface.
 # Phishing Email Detection System

 This project is focused on using machine learning to detect phishing emails.
 It classifies emails as either **phishing** or **legitimate** using natural language processing (NLP) and a trained logistic regression model.